SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 #### External errors (VM or interaction with the blockchain)

-A `VMError` occurs when there's an error during the contract's execution but outside the contract's code.
+A `VMError` occurs when there's an error during the contract's execution, but outside the contract's code.
 In this case the error message is not encrypted as well.

 Some examples of `VMErrors`:

-- Memory allocation errors (The contract tried to allocate too much)
+- Memory allocation errors (the contract tried to allocate too much)
 - Contract out of gas
-- Got out of gas while accessing storage
+- Ran out of gas while accessing storage
 - Passing null pointers from the contract to the VM (E.g. `read_db(null)`)
 - Trying to write to read-only storage (E.g. inside a `query`)
-- Passing a faulty message to the blockchain (Trying to send funds you don't have, trying to callback to a non-existing contract)
+- Passing a faulty message to the blockchain (trying to send funds you don't have, trying to callback to a non-existing contract)

 # Query

 `query` is an execution of a contract on the node of the query sender.

-- It doesn't affect transactions on-chain.
+- It doesn't affect transactions on-chain
-- It has read-only access to the storage (state) of the contract.
+- It has read-only access to the storage (state) of the contract
-- The fact that `query` was invoked is known only to the executing node, in addition to whoever monitors your internet traffic, in case the executing node is on your local machine.
+- When `query` was invoked it is known only to the executing node, in addition to whoever monitors your internet traffic, in case the executing node is on your local machine
 - Queries are metered by gas but don't incur fees.
-The executing node decides its gas limit for queries.
+The executing node decides its gas limit for queries
-- Access control: Cannot use `env.message.sender` as it's not a transaction.
-Can use pre-configured passwords or API keys that have been stored in state previously by `init` and `handle`.
+- Access control: Cannot use `env.message.sender` as it's not a transaction, and can use pre-configured passwords or API keys stored in state previously by `init` and `handle`

 ## Inputs